 In Wales, the Active Travel (Wales) Act 2013 places a legal duty upon local Councils in Wales to map, plan for and promote more walking and cycling for every day journeys - usually known as Active Travel.

-In 2017 we undertook a consultation exercise on an Integrated Network Map for the Rhondda Cynon Taf area.
-This map contains details of the proposed new and improvements to existing active travel routes that we will seek to deliver over the next 15 years.
-It had been drawn-up using information that we had received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.
+In 2021, we undertook a consultation exercise to update our Active Travel Network Map (ATNM).
+This map contains details of the proposed new and improvements to existing active travel routes that the Council will seek to deliver over the next 15 years.
+The ATNM has been drawn-up using information that we have received from our consultation exercise as well as from our examination of a number of statutory documents such as the Council’s Local Development Plan.